Hierarchically modelling Kepler dwarfs and subgiants to improve inference of stellar properties with asteroseismology: Methods

 We gave all of the hyperparameters weakly informative priors, with the exception of $Y_P$ for which we adopt a recent measurement of the primordial helium abundance from big bang nucleosynthesis (BBN) as the mean \citep{Pitrou.Coc.ea2018}, with a standard deviation representative of the range of values in the literature \citep{Aver.Olive.ea2015, Peimbert.Peimbert.ea2016, Cooke.Fumagalli2018}.
 Hence, we assumed priors on the hyperparameters as follows,

 where, $x \sim \ln\mathcal{N}(m, \sigma)$ represents a random variable drawn from the log-normal distribution,

-We produced a PGM for the model, depicted in Figure \ref{fig:pgm}.
+We produced a PGM for the model, depicted in Fig. \ref{fig:pgm}.
 The hyperparameters are shown outside of the grey box containing the individual stellar parameters to represent the hierarchical aspect of the model.